zentrocdot/artificial-intelligence-tools/python/README.md

+# README

+<p align="justify">Python scripts I am presenting here, help me to prepare Generative Artificial Intelligence stuff.
+For the moment I am interested in high quality static AI generated images.
+These are created using common models, as well as LoRas, Embeddings and Hypernetworks.</p>

+# DONATION

 <p align="justify">If you like what I am presenting, there are several ways to support me.
-One way is buying one of my unique NFTs. :smiley:</p>
+One way is buying one of my unique NFTs.
+The can beo e.g. found on OpenSea. :smiley:</p>

 https://opensea.io/collection/fantastic-mushroom-collection

 https://opensea.io/collection/cats-with-hats-collection-1

 <hr width="100%" size="2">